Maidstone United F.C. (1897): Decline and collapse

 The circumstances which led to the collapse of Maidstone United also contributed to a decision by the Football League that all clubs which finished champions of the Conference must meet stadium capacity requirements (6,000 total capacity, including at least 1,000 seats) by 31 December of their title-winning season.
 Although Wycombe Wanderers won promotion to the league as Conference champions for 1992–93, playing in their well-equipped new Adams Park stadium, the next three seasons saw Kidderminster Harriers, Macclesfield Town and Stevenage Borough all denied promotion to the Football League for this reason.
 Kidderminster's assurances in 1994 that their Aggborough stadium would soon have well over 1,000 seats (although it could already comfortably hold 8,000 spectators overall) fell on deaf ears, although their denial of a Football League place saved the league career of Northampton Town, and Kidderminster did finally reach the Football League six years later, although they stayed there for just five seasons before being relegated.
 Macclesfield were denied promotion in similar circumstances a year later, but their Moss Rose home was swiftly brought up to scratch and they were admitted to the league when they won the Conference title in 1997.
 However, when Stevenage Borough won the Conference title in 1996 and became the third successive champions of that division to be denied promotion due to their sub-standard stadium, they had to wait 14 years before achieving promotion.

 Colours and badge

 Since the formation of Maidstone United the club's main colours have been amber and black.
 Records show that the club's first home kit consisted of an amber and black striped shirt with white shorts, however between 1922 and 1955 the kit was changed to amber shirts with black shorts.
-From 1970–1973, Maidstone adopted an all-white home kit, but returned to their traditional amber and black colours after this time.
+From 1970 to 1973, Maidstone adopted an all-white home kit, but returned to their traditional amber and black colours after this time.
 All white became the club's traditional away kit, although the club also had purple and blue away shirts over the years.

 Maidstone stayed away from 'logo' type badges, using the towns coat of arms, except that the town's motto "Agriculture and Commerce" was replaced with "Maidstone United FC".
-The new Maidstone eventually replaced it, but retained the original badge as a formal crest for stationary and signage.
+The new Maidstone eventually replaced it, but retained the original badge as a formal crest for stationery and signage.